Project Management

 Project managers use an assignment matrix to define cross-functional teams’ performance within the project’s and processes’ bounds.
 When responding to a request for a proposal, a duty assignment matrix may be requested (RFP).
 The RACI matrix (responsible, accountable, consulted, and informed) is another responsibility assignment matrix.

-Accountable: Identifies who has decision-making authority and how that authority is distributed across the project team.
+Accountable: Identifies the group which has the decision-making authority and how that authority is distributed across the project team.

 Informed: Keeps track of who is informed on what in terms of development and performance and when and how that information is shared.